tombonner/jurlp/README.md

 ```

-Similarly, the document URL can be modified by the plugin, but it is worth noting that changes will not be directly applied to document.location.href until goto is explicitly called on the element, and instead, a working copy of the URL is stored under the documents “data-href” attribute.
+Similarly, the document URL can be modified by the plugin, but it is worth noting that changes will not be directly applied to document.location.href until goto is explicitly called on the element, and instead, a working copy of the URL is stored under the documents "data-href" attribute.

 ``` javascript